PyroPM/ggapi/README.md

     - tournament_pagination_sort (TournamentPaginationSort)
 - Figure out how to deal with JSON types
 - Error Handling
-    - Figure out how to deal with start.gg timeouts (internet issues)
     - Figure out how to deal with queries that are too large
-- Handle passing variables better
-    - Making a new Vars structure with a bunch of empty values is not ideal, neither is wrapping values in Some() just to use it
 - Unplanned
     - Mutations?
     - Input Objects?